jhohing/Airline_Delay_Analysis/README.md

 In feature Engineering, we will do feature normalization.
 So because of high magntiude one should not dominate another feature.

 It very important step in the machine learning model.
 It can drastically impact model performance.

+#### References
 - https://scikit-learn.org/stable/auto_examples/ensemble/plot_forest_importances.html
 - https://machinelearningmastery.com/an-introduction-to-feature-selection/
 - https://towardsdatascience.com/a-feature-selection-tool-for-machine-learning-in-python-b64dd23710f0